craigsloggett/kubernetes/docs/03-compute-resources.md

 > Setting up network policies is out of scope for this tutorial.

+All network traffic between compute resources is balanced using IPVS.

 ### Private Network

 This cluster will be deployed to a local network behind a physical router.
 Commodity hardware is sufficient for this tutorial.
 The subnet used by the router should be large to assign a private IP address to each physical node in the Kubernetes cluster.
 Ideally, a static address is assigned to each node in the router configuration, matching the MAC address of the Raspberry Pi network adapters to an IP.